Blake-Madden/Fiction-Publisher/Metadata-Doc.md

 - **fancy-chapter**: Chapter heading style from the "fncychap" library (print output only).
 Styles include Sonny, Lenny, Glenn, Conny, Rejne, Bjarne, and Bjornstrup

-- **debug**: Whether to draw an outline around the various sections in the print output
+- **copyedit**: Set as true to draw an outline around the various sections in the print output and show marginal notes in the print output (useful if using [CriticMarkup](https://github.com/CriticMarkup/CriticMarkup-toolkit))

 - **identifier**:
     - **scheme**: UUID